stephdavid/js-code-quiz/README.md

 * Keeping in mind the reverse order issue, by hiding all 5 ordered lists in questions.js, then in the showFirstQuestionPage() function in the logic.js page, removing hidden whensetting the class of the first ordered list (using ol5).

+* Now considering the second event listener triggered upon selection of one of the four options to the first question.
+One has been "tagged" with a class name of "correct".
+It gets different treatment to the other three.

+* I'm stuck.
+I just can't hide the first question and show the second.

+* Try the timer feature - add time - subtract time?

+* Try adding subtracting the score?

+* Still trying to build the second page - found an interesting method - insertBefore() The syntax that worked in this case:  parentNode.insertBefore(newNode, paraentnode.firstElementChild) I used the *firstElementChild* property which returns an element's first child (element).

+* Wednesday morning - still stuck, so I reviewed a couple of similar apps on GitHub - hat tip to Queen, Tuesday night's instructor.
+This confirmed my idea that all that needs to change is the text of the title and options elements.
+With this in mind, I began my session with tutor Suresh.

+* We went with my idea (change text only).
+The code for the questions title text and options text was refactored into a array of objects (question: text, answerChoices: text and correctChoice: text as elements)

 ### Code Logic - What are we trying to do

 1. A quiz with a timer